 Customer retention in marketing has long taken a back seat to acquisition.
-Now higher customer expectations, changing business objectives and a fluctuating economy are causing many brands to make it a priority.
-As marketers place a greater focus on their customer retention strategies, we’re examining which of those strategies are truly effective.
+Now higher customer expectations, changing business objectives, and a fluctuating economy are causing many brands to make it a priority.
+As marketers place a greater focus on their customer retention strategies, we’re examining which of those strategies are truly effective to cultivate loyal customers.

 Retaining customers may mean convincing them not to defect to a competitor, or keeping them engaged with your brand, product or service to prevent lapse and churn.
 There are a variety of customer retention tactics and strategies that businesses use to encourage customers to return, including customer relationship management, customer loyalty programs, loyalty offers and rewards.
 Some companies even employ Customer Success teams that align the goals of the business with those of the customer to build mutually beneficial relationships.

 Historically speaking, companies have often undervalued customer retention’s importance, instead concentrating on customer acquisition in an effort to demonstrate growth to their stakeholders.
 Research has shown that 44% of companies make acquisition the priority, while only 18% focus on retention.

 However, these numbers may soon change as more brands and marketers recognize how critical customer retention is to both revenue gains and long-term business success.
 Existing customers have a 70% likelihood of making a purchase (vs. 20% for new customers), they buy as much as 31% more on average, and their customer lifetime value (LTV) is estimated to be 10x that of their first purchase.
 For online retailers, more than 40% of their revenue is generated by just 8% of their customer base—the customers who are most loyal.